Monitor Advocate System

 The Monitor Advocates support the needs of farmworkers by:

 - Collecting information about farmworker needs, characteristics, and concerns to improve the provision of services to farmworkers;

 - Collaborating with a broad range of stakeholders, including community- and employer-based organizations;

-- Producing annual service assessments and analyses to promote a better understanding of services to farmworkers and to highlighting special efforts and accomplishments by states in serving them; and,
+- Producing annual service assessments and analyses to promote a better understanding of services to farmworkers and to highlight special efforts and accomplishments by states in serving them; and,

 - Ensuring that all legal protections are afforded to farmworkers and that their complaints are promptly resolved.